 Every airline, cruise line, and online booking agent has a traveler’s responsibility warning written into their terms.
 And Expedia is no different.
 It is always the traveler’s responsibility to know and obtain all their necessary travel documents.

 In fact, if Kovalenko had reviewed his confirmation from Expedia, he may have been able to avoid this fiasco entirely.
-On that Expedia confirmation is a link to VisaCentral This online tool would have alerted Kovalenko of his need for a visa to enter Canada.
+There, on that Expedia confirmation is a link to VisaCentral.
+This online tool would have alerted Kovalenko of his need for a visa to enter Canada.

-Another handy link that travelers can use to figure out their own personalized documentation needs for their trip is the International Airline Transport Association (IATA) Timatic tool.
+Yet another handy link for travelers is the International Airline Transport Association (IATA) Timatic tool.
 Timatic is the program that most airlines use to determine if you have presented the correct travel documents for your itinerary.
 So using it before you go to the airport can prevent many of these check-in counter shocks.

 Because I thought Kovalenko should have some type of credit with the airline, I contacted Expedia.